MichaelCWalsh7/milestone-project-1/README.md

 1. [Bootstrap v5.0:](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the 4 different buttons on the navbar on desktopsand larger screens.
+    - Hover.css was used on the 4 different buttons on the navbar on desktops and larger screens.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google Fonts were used to import the 'Shippori Mincho', 'Montserrat' and 'Parisienne' fonts into the style.css file which are used on all pages throughout the project.